mathdieckman/bernoullit_trial_ranking/README.txt

 Hi!
 This is an expository and experiemental tool for a statistics problem I find interesting.
-You can run it on streamlit.io.
+You can run it on streamlit.io at https://bernoullitrialranking.streamlit.app/

 Programmed with the aid of Jules programming assistant per interviewer instructions.